The Teaching Assistant

 can be accessed online until December 1, 2014.
 The Chinese

 Studies Program Office kindly requests that applicants refrain from calling or emailing the Chinese Studies Office to inquire about application results.
-Of course a prospective TA may email questions if you cannot find the information in Frequently Asked Questions.
+Of course a prospective TA may email questions if he or she cannot find the information in Frequently Asked Questions.

-Applicants will be contacted by early June regarding the Fall 2014
+Applicants will be contacted in December regarding the Winter 2015

 TA Application results.
-All correspondence will be delievered to the applicants' official university email addresses (@ucsd.edu
+All correspondence will be delivered to the applicants' official university email addresses (@ucsd.edu